KaranGade24/grocery-management-system/README.md

 ## Introduction

 This is a comprehensive web-based Grocery Management System designed to streamline inventory control and sales tracking.
 The application features a secure login system, a user-friendly interface for managing products, tracking sales, and viewing revenue.
-It features a robust backend built with Node.js and Express.js, and a dynamic frontend developed using HTML, CSS, and JavaScript.
+The project is organized into a clean folder structure, separating the backend API from the frontend public assets.

 ---

 ## Features

 - **User Authentication:** Secure login system to protect the management interface.
+- **Separated Backend and Frontend:** The backend API and frontend code are organized in separate `api` and `public` directories for better maintainability.
 - **Product Management:** Add, update, and delete products from the inventory.
 - **Inventory Control:** Keep track of product quantities and prices.
 - **Sales Tracking:** Record product sales and automatically update inventory.